 The African and African American Studies Program (AAST) at the University of Arkansas is an interdisciplinary program that expands on the core disciplines of a traditional liberal arts education.
-We explore the legacy of the African diaspora and African-descended people’s global experiences with a focus on Africa, the United States, and the Caribbean.
-We strive to advance social consciousness, inject principles of reason and equality into international debates, and support the highest level of academic excellence in the classroom and beyond.
-Through the study of the history and culture of the African diaspora, we examine the important role that race has played in the creation of the world in which our students live.
+We explore the legacy of the African diaspora and African descended people’s global experiences.
+We strive to advance social consciousness, promote equity, and support the highest level of academic excellence through critical and global thinking in the classroom and beyond.
+Through the study of the histories, cultures, and contemporary experiences of the African diaspora, we examine the important role that race has played in the creation of the world in which our students live.

 Letter from the Director